mirzaie-mehdi/From-Conda-to-CreatePackage-Python/_sources/docs/SSH.md

 Secure Shell (SSH) is a foundational tool for working with remote servers, cloud virtual machines, version control systems, deployment pipelines, and MLOps workflows.
-This chapter provides a clean, practical introduction to SSH that you can reuse across all environments — local, remote, cloud, development, and production..
+This chapter provides a practical introduction to SSH that you can reuse across all environments: local, remote, cloud, development, and production.

 ---